avalentino/geomodels/docs/installation.rst

    `LDFLAGS` for the GNU GCC) to allow the compiler to find the `GeographicLib`_ header files and libraries.

-   Also, in this case, the used shall configure the environment to allow the system to find and load `GeographicLib`_ shared library (e.g. by setting the `LD_LIBRARY_PATH` on GNU/Linux systems).
+   Also, in this case, the user shall configure the environment to allow the system to find and load `GeographicLib`_ shared library (e.g. by setting the `LD_LIBRARY_PATH` on GNU/Linux systems).